TheLordJuanes/vehicle-dealer/README.md

 ## Documentation 📃

-Check the functional requirements [here](docs/Caicedo.pdf)
+Check the functional requirements, the JUnit tests design and the UML Class Diagram [here](docs/DesignDocumentation.pdf)

 ## Technical conditions 🛠️

 - Programming Language 💱 : Java
 - Operating systems used 💻 : macOS Big Sur v.
 11.0.1
 - Integrated Development Environment used 👨🏻‍💻 : Visual Studio Code v.
-1.50.1
+1.51.1
 - Installation 🔧 : Click on Code, then on Download ZIP.
 This program requires JRE 13.0.2+8